-How do you know if it's SA that's causing Fido to act this way, or if it's just normal puppy behavior highlighted by stress of coming into his new home?
+How do you know if it's separation anxiety that's causing Fido to act this way, or if it's just normal puppy behavior enhanced by the stress of coming into his new home?

 Dogs are pack animals, so they're very social and in the wild they would spend their lives in groups (like wolves do), so they instinctively consider their family - canine or human - as their pack.

-The person who is most involved with his care becomes his 'momma' (even if he's a man!) and he has a strong desire to stick close to her/his side at all times.
+Whoever is most involved with a puppy's care becomes his mom, or dad, and he has a strong desire to stick close to that person at all times.

-This is why your new family member seems to be under your feet at all times, and cries when you are out of sight.
+This is why little Fido seems to be under your feet at all times, and cries when you are out of sight.
 Ancient survival instincts tell him it's not safe to be alone, and so he gets scared when he's by himself.
 This is totally normal.

-Some whining, crying, barking or even howling when he's crated or just left alone is to be expected.
+Some whining, crying, barking or even howling when he's crated, or even when just left alone, is to be expected.